sequelize/website/versioned_docs/version-6.x.x/advanced-association-concepts/advanced-many-to-many.md

     { GameId: 3, TeamId: 3 }    // this GameTeam will get id 6
   ]);

+//if you have a array of player id , lets say selectedTeam , then you can use also use this approach to add GameTeam records

+const selectedTeam = [1,2,3,4] // array of teams
+       const teams = await Team.findAll({where :{
+        id : selectedTeam
+       }})
+const game = await Game.findByPk(gameId)
+       await game.addTeams(selectedTeam)

+  await game.addTeams(teams) // to make sure the ids exist in teams table

   // Now let's specify players.
   // For brevity, let's do it only for the second game (Winter Showdown).
   // Let's say that that s0me0ne and greenhead played for The Martians, while